FAQ

 Each module has a summative assessment.
 These will vary by module and include skills assignments, theory essays, role-plays and presentations.
 There are no exams.

-Learners on the MSc in Pluralistic Counselling and Psychotherapy will complete a Research Portfolio in Year 2.
+Learners on the MSc in Pluralistic Counselling and Psychotherapy will complete a Research Portfolio module in Year 2.
 This consists of a portfolio of four assignments, submitted throughout the year:

 You will be assigned a one-to-one supervisor for the portfolio, who will mentor and support you throughout the process.

-Learners on the MA in Integrative Child and Adolescent Psychotherapy will complete a Research Portfolio in Year 2.
+Learners on the MA in Integrative Child and Adolescent Psychotherapy will complete a Research Portfolio module in Year 2.
 This consists of a portfolio of four assignments, submitted throughout the year:

 You will be assigned a one-to-one supervisor for the portfolio, who will mentor and support you throughout the process.